olegv142/pygamets/README.md

 # pygame-ts

-GUI micro-framework with touch screen support for pygame frame-buffer applications.
+GUI micro-framework with touch screen support for [Pygame](http://www.pygame.org) frame-buffer applications.
 Designed for building simple GUI in embedded applications with focus on multi-threading.

 ## What it does